-LinSig3.1 is the first major release of LinSig since LinSig3 was released in June 2009.
+LinSig 3.1 is the first major release of LinSig since LinSig 3 was released in June 2009.
 This paper has detailed some of the new features being provided in this new version and the rationale behind some of these new features.
-All of the new features will be on show on our stand at Traffex 2011 for anyone who would like to see more of the new features or discuss anything from this paper.
+Anyone with current LinSig software support can upgrade to LinSig 3.1 free of charge by contacting JCT Consultancy.